Democrats take the lead in Florida early voting

 Clinton and her vice presidential running mate, Sen. Tim Kaine, were in Florida this weekend.
 Even though Clinton's rally in Pembroke Pines was cut short Saturday due to heavy rain, she visited two early voting locations near Miami, and her effort to churn out early voters might be working.

 More than 5.7 million Floridians have already hit the polls after about two weeks of in-person early voting.
-So far, 2,268,663 Democrats have cast their ballots and 2,261,383 have already voted.
+So far, 2,268,663 Democrats have cast their ballots and 2,261,383 Republicans have already voted.

 These are not results -- ballots aren't tallied until Election Day.
 But the numbers provide clues on who is voting and which party is turning out to vote.
 And while the numbers track voters' party affiliations, not all Democrats are voting for Clinton, and not all Republicans are supporting Trump.